seqan/seqan/manual/source/Tutorial/BasicSequenceIO.rst

 This will open the standard input when reading and the standard output when writing.

 After construction, the ``seqStream`` object is ready for reading.
-We use the function :dox:`SequenceStream#readRecord readRecord` to read the first record from the file.
+We use the function :dox:`SequenceStream#readRecord` to read the first record from the file.
-:dox:`SequenceStream#readRecord readRecord` always reads the next record in the file.
+:dox:`SequenceStream#readRecord` always reads the next record in the file.

 .. tip::